 Challenging market conditions and the decline in the reputation of the financial sector have undermined confidence in the ability of banks to adequately support the economy.
 The result is an sharper focus on the role of banks and how they operate.
 UniCredit has a long history in the field of sustainability, and the financial crisis and subsequent challenges have prompted us to invest even more heavily in this area.

 We have sought to make sustainability an integral part of our daily operations and believe that it brings real benefits - not just in terms of our image, but in terms of competitiveness and differentiation in the marketplace.
 It clearly factors into a company's reputation, which is of great importance, particularly in the financial sector.
 But to avoid thinking of it merely as a way to improve the company's image, we consider it essential to align sustainable behavior with our business objectives.
-At UniCredit, among our many sustainability initiatives, we have refined and improved our incentive system.
-This has enabled us to measure and reward sustainable results and to put sustainability at the center of our business activities.
+Therefore we strive to measure sustainable results and to put sustainability at the center of our business activities.